 Learning needs to live in the DNA of teams

-The training and development function provides formal training programs in organizations.
+We naturally look to human resources or the training and development function to provide formal training programs in our organizations.
+They are the champions of talent management and development.
 In my 25 years working in learning and development, I’ve realized that these formal programs only get us part way there.

-Leaders need to take ownership of developing their employees and create a culture of learning. in doing so, they create higher-performing teams that adapt better, innovate more and become a magnet for motivated, productive employees.
+Leaders need to take ownership of employee development and create a culture of learning. in doing so, they create higher-performing teams that are more resilient to change, more innovative and become a magnet for motivated, productive employees.

 Bridging formal learning and learning culture

 When considering the roles of formal training and leader-led learning, it’s helpful to think of a partially constructed bridge.
-The bridge represents organizational adaptability, high-performing teams, and employee engagement.
+The bridge represents organizational resiliency, high-performing teams, and employee engagement.

-The other side of the bridge represents People Leaders and their teams.
-For teams to be high-performing, organizations agile and employees engaged at work, leaders need to take ownership of employee development and foster a learning culture.
+The other side of the bridge represents leaders and their teams.
+For teams to be high-performing, organizations resilient, and employees engaged at work, leaders need to take ownership of employee development and foster a learning culture.
 They need to Lead with Learning.

-I bring my 25 years of experience helping learning professionals create and implement formal training programs to leaders and their teams to build a learning culture.
+I bring my 25 years of experience helping learning professionals create and implement formal training programs and my work withe leaders and their teams to build a learning culture.
 I bridge the gap between formal training and learning embedded in the DNA of teams.